Ardent10/Ardent10/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I like Software Development.\
-🎓 &nbsp;I’m currently working on Back-End.\
+👨‍💻 &nbsp;I’m currently working on GraphQL, CMS, NextJs & TypeScript.\
 🌱 &nbsp;I’m currently learning Data Structures and Algorithms.\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
-💬 &nbsp;I’m looking to collaborate on OpenSource Projects.\
+👯 &nbsp;I’m always open to collaborate on Open Source Projects.\
-✉️ &nbsp;You can shoot me an email at zak786khan@gmail.com!
+✉️ &nbsp;You can drop me an email at zak786khan@gmail.com!
 I'll try to respond ASAP.\
-⚽ &nbsp;Fun fact I am a Pro Footballer.!\
+⚽ &nbsp;Fun fact I am a Pro Footballer.\
 💻 &nbsp;Vist my [Portfolio](https://zakariya-ardent10.vercel.app) to know more about me.
 I'm open to feedback and suggestions!

 ##